aKssup/factory-scheduler/README.md

 # Tulkoff Condiments Factory Scheduler

-This repository contains a Streamlit-based scheduling tool for managing condenser production at a condiments factory.
+This repository contains a Streamlit-based scheduling tool for managing condiments production at a condiments factory.
 It consists of two main modules:

 - **`scheduler.py`** (backend): data processing and scheduling logic
 - **`app.py`** (frontend): Streamlit GUI that ties everything together